NC Innovations Waiver and Innovations Waiver Waitlist

 • Live in North Carolina

-For questions about the NC Innovations Waiver or the Registry of Unmet Needs, call Vaya’s Member and Recipient Service Line at 1-800-962-9003 (TTY 711) Monday through Saturday, between 7 a.m. and 6 p.m.
+If you have questions about the NC Innovations Waiver or the Innovations Waiver Waitlist, call Vaya’s Member and Recipient Service Line at 1-800-962-9003 (TTY 711) between 7 a.m. and 6 p.m., Monday through Saturday.

-Learn more about NC Innovations Waiver slots and the Registry of Unmet Needs.
+Learn more about NC Innovations Waiver slots and the Innovations Waiver Waitlist.
+The waitlist was previously called the Registry of Unmet Needs.

-Learn more about NC Innovations Waiver slots and the Registry of Unmet Needs.
+Learn more about NC Innovations Waiver slots and the Innovations Waiver Waitlist.
+The waitlist was previously called the Registry of Unmet Needs.

 NC Innovations Waiver supports daily activities such as bathing, eating, working, developing friendships, and living an active lifestyle.
 The program includes some non-medical services, like respite and home modifications.
 These are not available under traditional Medicaid and may help keep individuals out of institutional settings.